 Back to top

-The Lake County ESC Vocational Transition Consortium has been established to provide vocational training for students with multiple disabilities.
-Through this program, students will have opportunities to learn job-related skills and practice them at community training sites.
-This program has four satellite centers: Lake Front Lodge East at Tri Point Medical Center, Lake Front Lodge West in Willowick, Willoughby Technical Center and Perry Manchester West.
+The Lake County ESC Transition To Work programs have been established to provide vocational training for students with multiple disabilities.
+Through these programs, students will have opportunities to learn job-related skills and practice them at community training sites.
+The programs are at two satellite centers: Willoughby Technical Center and Lake Hospital West.
 The goal of the program is to provide transition to adult services, graduation from high school and competitive, supported or sheltered employment.

 - Specialized vocational training